munshaw/my-systems-old/Server.md

 chmod 770 /etc/gitea
 ```

-The systemd service is installed with `wget -O /etc/systemd/system/gitea.service https://raw.githubusercontent.com/go-gitea/gitea/master/contrib/systemd/gitea.service`.
-We can now enable Gitea with `systemctl enable gitea` and start it with `systemctl start gitea`.
+The systemd service is installed with `sudo wget -O /etc/systemd/system/gitea.service https://raw.githubusercontent.com/go-gitea/gitea/master/contrib/systemd/gitea.service`.
+We can now enable Gitea with `sudo systemctl enable gitea` and start it with `sudo systemctl start gitea`.
 You should be able to log into it with `http://<server-ip>:3000/` if you temporarily unblock port 3000.
 Once the reverse proxy is set up, so should also be able to log in with `http://<server-ip>/`, `http://<hostname>/`, or `https://<hostname>/`.
 Set up Gitea to your preference (select SQLite as your database).
 After the configuration is set, lock it with

 ```
-chmod 750 /etc/gitea
+sudo chmod 750 /etc/gitea
-chmod 640 /etc/gitea/app.ini
+sudo chmod 640 /etc/gitea/app.ini
 ```

 ## IRC